 The Networking tab provides a control plane API endpoint as well as the default application router.
 Both the control plane API endpoint and the default application router can be made private by selecting the respective box below each of them.

 For Security Token Service (STS) installations, these options cannot be changed.
+STS installations also do not allow you to change privacy nor allow you to add an additional router.

 The Insights Advisor tab uses the Remote Health functionality of the OpenShift Container Platform to identify and mitigate risks to security, performance, availability, and stability.
 See Using Insights to identify issues with your cluster in the OpenShift Container Platform documentation.